dpakGit/My_Jenkins/Matrix_Authorization_Strategy/README.md

 Combination with Individual Users/Groups: Permissions granted to "authenticated users" are additive with permissions granted to specific individual users or groups.
 If a user is part of a group that has more specific permissions, those permissions will also apply.
 Security Best Practices: It is generally recommended to limit the permissions granted to "authenticated users" to a minimum, such as read-only access, and then grant more specific permissions to individual users or groups based on their roles and responsibilities.
 This helps in maintaining a secure Jenkins environment.

+#### Note:

+By adding "all the jobs in a Jenkins instance", you've made the description even more accurate and clear.

+Yes, that's a great way to phrase it:

+"Matrix-based authorization refers to a global authorization strategy in Jenkins where you can define a matrix of permissions for different roles or users across all the jobs in a Jenkins instance.
+This allows you to manage permissions in a centralized way, specifying what actions a particular role or user can perform on these jobs."

+This clearly conveys that matrix-based authorization is a global strategy that applies to all jobs in the Jenkins instance, and that it allows for centralized management of permissions.

+Well done!